AndikaBayuS/MatchaKomik/README.md

-A super simple manga reader based on Vue3 and Bulma
+A super simple manga reader based on Vue3 and Tailwind

 # Usage (API)